Skip to content

 MeasureTime frameDescription

-Visual Analog Scale (VAS) for Pain IntensityBaseline and 4 weeks after intervention (post-treatment)Pain intensity will be assessed using the Visual Analog Scale (VAS), a 10-cm line where 0 = no pain and 10 = worst pain imaginable.
-A lower score indicates improvement.
-The primary outcome is the mean change from baseline to post-treatment.
+Numeric Pain Rating Scale for Pain IntensityBaseline and 4 weeks after intervention (post-treatment)Pain intensity will be assessed using the 11-point Numeric Pain Rating Scale (NPRS), where 0 = "no pain" and 10 = "worst imaginable pain".
+Assessments will be conducted at rest and during active cervical movement.
+The primary metric is the mean change in NPRS score from baseline to post-treatment (week 4).
+Lower scores indicate improvement. \[Time Frame: Baseline and 4 weeks post-intervention\]

 Secondary